Indianapolis Chair Manufacturing Company

-Indianapolis Chair Manufacturing Company, also known as the Indianapolis Warehouse, was a historic factory complex located at Indianapolis, Indiana.
-It was between built 1891 and 1893, and consisted of three sections.
+Indianapolis Chair Manufacturing Company, also known as the Indianapolis Warehouse, was a historic factory complex located in Indianapolis, Indiana, U.S. It was between built 1891 and 1893, and consisted of three sections.
 It included two large six-story brick sections with segmental arched windows and an eight-story corner tower.
-It has been demolished and replaced by an apartment complex.
+It was demolished in 1986 and replaced by a Residence Inn by Marriott-branded hotel.

 It was listed on the National Register of Historic Places in 1984 and delisted in 1986.